Deekshith126/Basic-python-projects/README.md

 - This script is all about how to use classes in Python to improve our  programs.

-- Throughout the program, and you’ll be able to see how we are able to structure a full-fledged object-oriented game in Python.
+- Throughout the program you’ll be able to see how we are able to structure a full-fledged object-oriented game in Python.

 - Before going into the program, understanding basic rules of this game is necessary.